-On December 13, 2017, Clarien announced that it had entered into a formal agreement with NCB Financial Group Ltd ("NCB") whereby NCB became the majority shareholder of Clarien and therefore controlling shareholder of the Bank.
-Under the agreement, NCB subscribed for a 50.1% majority of the shares of Clarien.
+On December 13, 2017, NCB Financial Group Ltd ("NCB") became the majority shareholder of Clarien and therefore controlling shareholder of the Bank.
+NCB subscribed for a 50.1% majority of the shares of Clarien.
 Funds managed by Portland Private Equity ("PPE") hold a 17.92% stake in Clarien and Edmund Gibbons Limited ("EGL") retains a 31.98% shareholding.
 Both NCB and PPE are part of the Michael Lee-Chin controlled Portland group of companies.